Last Updated on December 18, 2022 by Sorin Petroj

 Strongest Countries in Table Tennis – History

-By this time, Germany, Hungary, and England were the leading table tennis representatives and pioneered the formation of the International Table Tennis Federation (ITTF) in 1926.
+By this time, Germany, Hungary, and England were the leading table tennis representatives and pioneered the International Table Tennis Federation (ITTF) formation in 1926.
 By the mid-1990s, more than 165 states had become members.

-The first world championships were held in 1926.
-Table tennis was dominated by European players from this time till 1939.
+The first world championships in table tennis were held in 1926.
+European players from this time dominated table tennis till 1939.
 Table tennis became an official sport in the 1988 Seoul Olympics.

-In the mid-1950s, Asia emerged as a breeding ground of champions, and from that time, the individual and team events (for both men and women) have been dominated by athletes from China.
+In the mid-1950s, Asia emerged as a breeding ground for champions, and from that time, individual and team events (for both men and women) have been dominated by athletes from China.

-The game’s popularity in China gave rise to the so-called “Ping-Pong diplomacy,” a period during the 1970s in which Cold War tensions between China and the United States were eased by a series of highly publicized table tennis matches between athletes from the two countries.
+The game’s popularity in China gave rise to the so-called “Ping-Pong diplomacy,” a period during the 1970s when Cold War tensions between China and the United States were eased by a series of highly publicized table tennis matches between athletes from the two countries.

 Strongest Countries in Table Tennis – Conclusion

 This article has provided information on the brief history of table tennis and where it is now.
-Table tennis has been embraced over the years, reaching a level where it has become a preferred sport by many people.
+Table tennis has been embraced over the years, reaching a level where it has become popular.

 The above countries have put a lot of resources into table tennis to ensure that it is a loved and enjoyed sport by every person in these countries.
-They have highly invested in it that’s why they can secure so many titles and wins from international table tennis games and competitions.
+They have highly invested in it.
+They can secure many titles and wins from international table tennis games and competitions.